bonnetteumutoni/carbontrack-technical-documentation/technicalDocumentation.md

 Carbon Track is a carbon emissions monitoring system designed for KTDA's 67 tea factories in Kenya.
 It addresses the need for real-time CO₂ emissions tracking to comply with global regulations like the EU CBAM.
 The system integrates IoT sensors for data collection, a backend API for processing, and two web portals (factory-level and HQ-level) for visualization and management.

 This document provides technical details on architecture, components, implementation, and operations.
-It is based on the Product Requirements Document (PRD) and assumes familiarity with the problem statement, objectives, stakeholders, and core features outlined there.

 <h3 style="color: orange;"> Key Objectives </h3>